 The business world is filled with stories of surprise betrayals — the amiable broker who defrauds clients into buying overpriced stocks, or the trusted partner caught embezzling from the firm.
 Picking up on someone’s selfish motives when they put up a friendly facade is a critical skill in deal making, but new research suggests that high levels of a brain hormone called oxytocin might hinder this ability.

 Sometimes called the “trust hormone,” oxytocin has been shown to foster social relations in a number of situations.
 Even a handshake or a compliment gives a boost of oxytocin and a feeling of connectedness.
-But as a forthcoming article in Psychological Science suggests, this same hormone might actually inhibit our skill in detecting hidden intentions in others’ faces.
+But as an article in Psychological Science suggests, this same hormone might actually inhibit our skill in detecting hidden intentions in others’ faces.

 Psychological scientist Eyal Winter and colleagues had 84 participants watch a game show called Friend or Foe?
 When watching the contestants’ faces, participants were instructed to determine who was trustworthy and who was deceitful.
 Before watching the show, some participants were given an intranasal dose of oxytocin, whereas others were given a placebo.